What is a training needs assessment?

 How do you complete a training needs assessment?

 At its core, a training needs assessment is a gap analysis.
-The learning consultant needs to uncover the current situation and clarify the desired state.
+I confirm the current situation and clarify the desired state.
 This could be done through a series of targeted questions with key stakeholders.
 With a more complex situation, it could be more involved and include conducting focus groups, reviewing internal documentation, and observing employees in their roles.
+At a high-level, this is the process I follow:

 Where can you learn more?